13. JavaScript: Arrays & Loops

 AnĀ arrayĀ is a complex data type.
 It is an ordered collection that stores multiple values.
 They are useful whenever you need to keep track of an ordered list of things.
 This is similar to how we keep track of list items in the real world.
 Think back to the Warm Up - if there are 15 or 20 scholars in the room, writing out a variable for each one can be time-consuming.
 An array will allow us to store all scholar names assigned toĀ oneĀ variable!

-An array can store any kind of element - from numbers to strings to … other arrays.
-Usually, a single array holds a lot of items that are all of theĀ same type.
+An array can store any kind of element, from numbers to strings to other arrays.
+However, a single array usually holds a lot of items that are all of theĀ same type.

 šŸ’